Expulsion of Asians from Uganda: Background

 The presence of Indians in Uganda was the result of deliberate choices by the British administration that ruled Uganda from 1894 to 1962.
-They were brought to the Uganda Protectorate by the British to "serve as a buffer between Europeans and Africans in the middle rungs of commerce and administration".
+They were brought to the Uganda Protectorate by the British to work "between Europeans and Africans in the middle rungs of commerce and administration".
 In addition, in the 1890s, 32,000 labourers from British Indians were brought to Southeast Africa under indentured labour contracts to work on the construction of the Uganda Railway.
 Most of the surviving Indians returned home, but 6,724 individuals decided to remain in the African Great Lakes after the line's completion.
 At the time of the expulsion, there were approximately 80,000 individuals of South Asian descent in Uganda, of whom 23,000 had had their applications for citizenship both processed and accepted.
-A further 50,000 were British passport holders, though Amin himself used the apparently exaggerated figure of 80,000 British passport holders in his initial expulsion speech.
+Up to 50,000 were British passport holders, though Amin himself used the apparently exaggerated figure of 80,000 British passport holders in his initial expulsion speech.

 The British had invested in the education of the Asian minority, in preference to that of indigenous Ugandans.
-By the early 1970s, many Indians in Southeast Africa and Uganda were employed in the sartorial and banking businesses and Indophobia was already engrained by the start of Amin's rule in February 1971.
+By the early 1970s, many Indians in Southeast Africa and Uganda were employed in the sartorial and banking businesses, and Indophobia was already engrained by the start of Amin's rule in February 1971.
 While not all Ugandan Indians were well off, they were on average better off than the indigenous communities, constituting 1% of the population while earning a fifth of the national income.
 Indians were stereotyped as "merely traders" and labelled as "dukahwallas" (traders, an occupational term that degenerated into an anti-Indian slur during Amin's time), who tried to cheat unsuspecting purchasers and looked out only for their own families.
 Racial segregation was institutionalised.
 Gated ethnic communities offered elite and exclusive healthcare and schooling services.
 Additionally, the tariff system in Uganda had historically been oriented toward the economic interests of South Asian traders.